 - Use Twitter during trade fairs to increase visibility among potential buyers.
-Furthermore, pay-per-tweet is an effective viral marketing tool, where a user re-tweets your message (such as a link or announcement) to win a prize.
+Furthermore, pay-per-tweet is an effective viral marketing tool, where a user can win a prize by re-tweeting your message (such as a link or announcement).

 5. Attend trade fairs and industry events to meet your buyers face to face

 Food trade events in the European Union include some of the largest exhibitions worldwide.
-In 2019, ANUGA (the leading food fair in the world) gathered 7,590 exhibitors and about 170,000 visitors.
+In 2019, ANUGA (the world’s leading food fair) gathered 7,590 exhibitors and about 170,000 visitors.
 Companies use trade events to promote their offer, to find potential buyers and to meet existing customers.
 One of the biggest advantages of trade fairs is that you have the opportunity to meet potential customers face to face, which is very important in gaining trust in the spices and herbs sector.